-I use orthopedic assessment and bodywork techniques to help people relieve and manage stress, chronic physical tension, and pain including neck, back, hip, shoulder, foot, and some forms of knee pain.
+I use orthopedic assessment and bodywork techniques to help people relieve and manage stress, chronic physical tension, and pain including neck, back, hip, shoulder, limb, and some forms of knee pain.
 I've had good success in helping reduce or eliminate headaches and with acute or sudden-onset pain as well.
+Numbness in hands can be caused by tight muscles close to the nerves that travel from the spinal cord to the hands, and many of my clients have found relief for this condition quickly when I work on the muscles along these nerve pathways.

 I'm well-trained in relaxation-style massage modalities, and highly trained in more therapeutic, rehabilitation-style techniques.
 I'm also certified in pre-natal, pregnancy massage.